 Longer content, at an estimated 1500 words/post for competitive keywords, tends to rank considerably higher on Google’s search results pages, according to an industry study conducted by SERPIQ.com.
 Write more but make certain you retain the reader’s interest as you go.

 Most blogs (including this blog) have articles anywhere from 400 to 600 words.
-Its a good size because we are also writing for users not just Google.
+It is a good size because we are also writing for users, not just Google.
 If you can’t write the full 1,500 don’t beat yourself up.

 There are a number of other methods you can use for proper on-page optimization for SEO and still remain in Google’s good books, such as slashing your bounce rate, sprinkling your content with alt tags, posting only quality content, and using internal links within your content.